Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.03 - Understand how to use keys, Postgres types and keywords/README.md

 Postgres offers many more data types depending on your use case.
 For example, if you need to store very large auto-incrementing integers for primary keys, you can use `BIGSERIAL` instead of `SERIAL`.

 For character varying data or dates, consult the Postgres documentation for detailed explanations of the available data types, including `TEXT`, `CHAR`, and `VARCHAR`.

+## Key Takeaways

+- Tables consist of vertical columns representing fields and horizontal rows representing individual records.
+- Postgres offers various data types such as SERIAL for auto-incrementing primary keys, VARCHAR for variable-length strings, TEXT for flexible character storage, INT for integers, and BOOLEAN for true/false values.
+- The PRIMARY KEY constraint ensures unique identification of each record in a table.
+- Modern practices favor using TEXT over VARCHAR for character data when flexibility is needed, as the performance difference is minimal.